10 Best Blogging Platforms In 2025 (Free & Paid)

 Pricing

-Basic WordPress.com accounts are free, and they are branded with advertisements.
-Starting at $4 per month, the personal plan is billed annually.
+Basic WordPress.com accounts are free, but they are branded with advertisements.

 2. Squarespace (Best Website Builder For Blogging)